 Tim Low has written seven books and produced chapters for many others.
 His titles include science paperbacks, field guides and coffee table books.
-Three have won national prizes.
+Four have won national prizes.
 His latest release is the bird book, Where Song Began.

 Tim is motivated to write by an interest in exploring ecological issues and in promoting interest in nature.
 His early books focussed on edible and other useful wild plants, as a way of portraying them as personally relevent.
 They helped popularise the bush foods movement.

 His more recent books are wider in scope, focussing on recent ecological changes in Australia and more widely.

 Tim has an interest in photography and all his books contain some of his photos.